-209. On information and belief, the Intuit '181 Products use at least one key handler comprising at least one automated processor operating in a privileged processing environment, configured to receive a selected encrypted record from the memory through the interface, to negotiate at least one asymmetric session key, and to transcrypt the encrypted message to a transcrypted message in an integral process substantially without intermediate decryption, using a transcryption key derived at least in part from the at least one asymmetric session key.
+253. More specifically, on information and belief, the at least one key handler of the Box '181 Products includes at least one automated processor operating in a privileged processing environment, configured to receive a selected encrypted record from the memory through the interface, to negotiate at least one asymmetric session key, and to transcrypt the encrypted message to a transcrypted message without intermediate decryption, using a transcryption key derived at least in part from the at least one asymmetric session key.